Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 ### 📊 Data Structure & Relationships

 #### 1️⃣ Tables Used:
 Mention how many tables are in the dataset.
+Only mention tables that you actually used from the entire dataset.

 #### 2️⃣ Table Schema & Data Snapshot